2. Stem Cells & Meristems

 As we discussed in the last topic, one of the key features of multicellular organisms is that they (we!) have specialised cells.
 However, where do these cells come from?
 You already know that new cells arise from other cells as a result of cell division from the last unit.
 In this topic you will learn a little more about the cells which carry this out.

 Cells which are able to divide to create new cells are described as stem cells in animals.
 These cells divide by mitosis to create new cells.
 Some stem cells, such as the cells which are formed immediately after fertilisation can divide to produce cells which can go on to become any form of specialised cell.
 These stem cells are therefore crucial for growth.
 However, as the animal develops its stem cells become more restricted.
 Firstly, stem cells are restricted to producing groups of tissues and can eventually be restricted to only one tissue.

+In a fully grown animal, its stem cells are restricted to producing cells of a particular tissue.
 For example, the stem cells which divide to replace your blood cells can only divide to become blood cells.
 These stem cells therefore are crucial for repair.

 There is currently a lot of interest in the potential for the use stem cells in the treatment of disease.
-You can find out more about this on this website, and in this video clip.

 Plants grow by a combination of cell division and cell elongation.
 Cell division in plants only occurs at meristems.
 Meristems are found at various points in the plant as shown in the diagram below.